Bayesian Latent Class Regression with Interpretable Binary Profiles: Model Formulation

 This hierarchical process models how the covariates $\xb^{(n)}$ influence the deep latent class $z^{(n)}$, which subsequently governs the generation of the latent attribute vector $\wb^{(n)}$ and, ultimately, the observed data $\yb^{(n)}$.
-While \eqref{eq:model} focuses on multivariate binary observations $\yb$, the framework naturally extends to multivariate categorical or count data by incorporating appropriate generalized linear models for the conditional distribution of $\yb$ given $\wb$.
-The details of these extensions are provided in the Supplementary Material Section \ref{supp_sec:gen}.
+While \eqref{eq:model} focuses on multivariate binary $\yb$, the framework generalizes by incorporating appropriate generalized linear models for the conditional distribution of $\yb$ given $\wb$; see Supplementary Material Section \ref{supp_sec:gen}.

-The model parameters $(\Ab, \Bb, \bGamma, \Gb)$ and latent variables $z^{(1:N)}, \wb^{(1:N)}$ are highly interpretable.
-Specifically, $\bGamma$ and $\Ab$ correspond to parameters in standard multinomial logistic regression and latent class models, respectively.
-The binary matrix $\Gb$ captures dependencies of observed data dimensions $y_i$ on latent attributes $w_j$, while $\Bb$ contains the associated logistic regression parameters.
-Deep latent classes $z^{(1:N)}$ divide the $N$ observations into $d$ clusters, while latent attributes $w_j^{(1:N)}$ capture the presence or absence of some fine-grained latent traits, depending on the context of the application.
-According to the $q$ latent attributes, the $N$ observations can be partitioned into at most $2^q$ groups, providing a flexible and expressive cluster structure.